-There are no dog licenses in France, but since 1999 they must be tattoo'd OR microchipped (puce électronique), and regularly vaccinated.
-The vet arrange all of the above.
+There are no dog licenses in France, but since 1999 they must be tattoo’d OR microchipped (puce électronique), and regularly vaccinated.
+The vet arranges all of the above.

 In addition to the ID and vaccination rules, there are special rules for owning “attack” and “defense” dog breeds, aka Catégorie 1 (Mastiffs, Pittbulls, and Boerbulls) and Catégorie 2 (Staffordshire Terriers, Rottweilers, American Staffordshire Terriers, and Tosa breeds):

 - You have to declare them and where they live at the Mairie or Préfecture de Police.

 - You have to purchase Civil Responsibility insurance.